Crunch-io/ta-da/content/product/built-for-survey-data.md

 +++
-title = "All your data in one place" subtitle = "All your survey data, in one place" label = "BUILT FOR SURVEY DATA" images = ["https://crunch.io/img/logo-1200x630.png"] video = "https://player.vimeo.com/video/446659223"
+title = "All your data in one place" subtitle = "All your survey data and documents, in one place" label = "BUILT FOR SURVEY DATA" images = ["https://crunch.io/img/logo-1200x630.png"] video = "https://player.vimeo.com/video/446659223"